MMBench: Is Your Multi-modal Model an All-around Player?: Introduction

 \section{Introduction}

 Recently, notable progress has been achieved within the realm of large language models (LLMs).
-For instance, the latest large language models, such as OpenAI's ChatGPT and GPT-4~\cite{OpenAI2023GPT4TR}, have demonstrated remarkable reasoning capabilities that are comparable to, and in some cases, even surpass human capabilities.
-Drawing inspiration from these promising advancements in LLMs, the field of large vision-language models (LVLMs) has experienced a revolutionary transformation.
-Notable works, such as MiniGPT-4~\cite{zhu2023minigpt}, Otter~\cite{li2023otter, li2023mimicit}, and LLaVA~\cite{liu2023visual}, have demonstrated enhanced capabilities in terms of image content recognition and reasoning within the domain of vision-language models, surpassing the achievements of earlier models.
-Nevertheless, the majority of current studies tend to emphasize showcasing qualitative examples, rather than undertaking comprehensive quantitative experiments to thoroughly assess their model performance.
+For instance, the latest LLMs, such as OpenAI's ChatGPT and GPT-4~\cite{OpenAI2023GPT4TR}, have demonstrated remarkable reasoning capabilities that are comparable to, and in some cases, even surpass human capabilities.
+Drawing inspiration from these promising advancements in LLMs, large vision-language models (LVLMs) have also experienced a revolutionary transformation.
+Notable works, such as GPT-4v~\cite{OpenAI2023GPT4TR}, Gemini-Pro-V~\cite{team2023gemini} and LLaVA~\cite{liu2023visual}, have demonstrated enhanced capabilities in image content recognition and reasoning within the domain of vision-language models, exhibiting superior performance compared to earlier works.
+Nevertheless, a large proportion of the early studies~\cite{gong2023multimodalgpt,zhu2023minigpt,liu2023visual} tend to emphasize showcasing qualitative examples rather than undertaking comprehensive and quantitative experiments to thoroughly assess their model performance.
 The lack of quantitative assessment poses a considerable challenge for comparing various models.
-Addressing this concern, recent studies have explored two approaches.
-The first approach involves utilizing existing public datasets~\cite{vqav2,coco_caption} for objective quantitative evaluation.
-Alternatively, some studies leverage human resources~\cite{ye2023mplug,Xu2023LVLMeHubAC} for subjective quantitative evaluation.
-However, it is worth noting that both approaches exhibit inherent limitations.
+Recent studies have primarily explored two approaches to conduct quantitative evaluations.
+The first approach involves utilizing existing public datasets~\cite{vqav2,coco_caption} for objective evaluation, while the second approach employs human annotators~\cite{ye2023mplug,Xu2023LVLMeHubAC} to perform subjective evaluations.
+However, it is worth noting that both approaches exhibit some inherent limitations.

-A multitude of public datasets, such as VQAv2~\cite{vqav2}, COCO Caption~\cite{coco_caption}, GQA~\cite{hudson2019gqa}, OK-VQA~\cite{ok-vqa}, have long served as valuable resources for the quantitative evaluation of vision-language models.
-These datasets offer \textbf{objective} metrics, including accuracy, BLEU, CIDEr, \etc. However, when employed to evaluate more advanced LVLMs, these benchmarks encounter the following challenges: